D&D Naming Conventions by Race: Complete Reference Guide

 Male dwarf names typically end in hard consonants (-ek, -in, -ar, -dd) while female names often use softer endings (-a, -ra, -wynn).
 Clan names are the crown of dwarven identity, commemorating founding ancestors through compound words like Battlehammer, Ironforge, or Stonebreaker.
 Some ancient clan names resist translation into Common, preserved in their original Dwarvish form.

-These dwarven names showcase the hard consonant clusters, percussive rhythms, and compound clan name traditions that define D&D dwarf naming.
+These dwarven names show the hard consonant clusters, percussive rhythms, and compound clan name traditions that define D&D dwarf naming.
 Each entry explains the specific convention it demonstrates.

 Thoradin Battlehammer